-Neurotoxin injections work to reduce fine lines and wrinkles in the facial area caused by smiling, frowning, and other facial movements, helping patients to achieve a more youthful appearance.
-Typically, there are three choices, which include Botox ®, Dysport ®, and Xeomin ®.
-Although each differs slightly, they all work in approximately the same way.
+Neurotoxin injections help reduce fine lines and wrinkles in the facial area caused by smiling, frowning, and other facial movements.
+This allows patients to achieve a more youthful-looking appearance.
+The most commonly used neurotoxins include Botox ®, Dysport ®, and Xeomin ®.
+Although each formula differs slightly, they all work in approximately the same way.

 Simple and Effective

 Neurotoxins are extremely effective for the treatment of fine lines and wrinkles on the face.
 These injections are used by men and women nationwide to achieve their aesthetic goals and rejuvenate their appearance.
 According to the American Board of Cosmetic Surgery, “neurotoxin treatments are the most popular single cosmetic procedure in the U.S.”

 The most commonly treated areas of the face include the area between the eyebrows often referred to as the “11 lines,” or medically speaking, the “glabella complex,” the forehead, and around the eyes.
 Other areas that can be treated with neurotoxins are the corners of the mouth, chin, jawline, and the neck.
 All neurotoxin products contain the active ingredient botulinum toxin A and have been approved by the FDA for safe and effective usage.